 &lt;sup>2 The use of accident year is used for ease of discussion.
 All of the discussion and formulas that follow could also apply to underwriting year, policy year, report year, etc. Similarly, year could also be half-year, quarter or month.
-Finally, while year is implied in the formulas, in many of the tables that follow the equivalent number of months are shown.

-&lt;sup>3 This would imply that claims reach their ultimate value without any tail factor.
-This is generalized by changing n to n + t = u, where t is the number of periods in the tail.
+This would imply that claims reach their ultimate value without any tail factor.
+This is generalized by changing n to n+t=u, where t is the number of periods in the tail.

-- T = T(n): ultimate tail factor at end of triangle data, which is applied to the estimated c(w,n) to estimate c(w,u). - G(w): parameter or factor relating to accident year w capitalized to designate ultimate loss level. - h(k): parameter or factor relating to the diagonal k along which w + d is constant. - M(w,d): matrix factors relating to both accident year w and development year d parameters. - e(w,d): a random fluctuation, or error, which occurs at the w,d cell. - b(w,d): cumulative claim count from accident year w as of age d. - p(w,d): incremental claim count for accident year w from d-1 to d. - N(w): the exposures for accident year w. - A(w,d): the incremental average for accident year w from d-1 to d. - E[x]: the expectation of the random variable x. - Var[x]: the variance of the random variable x. - $\kappa$ , $\rho$ : variance parameters.
+Some authors define d=0,1,...,n-1 which intuitively allows k=w along the diagonals, but in this case the triangle size is $n \times n-1$ which is not intuitive.
+With d=1,2,...,n defined as in this paper, the triangle size $n \times n$ is intuitive, but then k=w+1 along the diagonals is not as intuitive.
+A way to think about this which helps tie everything together is to assume the w variables are the beginning of the accident periods and the d variables are at the end of the development periods.
+Thus, if years are used then cell c(n,1) represents accident year n evaluated at 12/31/n, or essentially 1/1/n+1.

+e(w,d): a random fluctuation, or error, which occurs at the w,d cell.

+b(w,d): cumulative claim count from accident year w as of age d.

+p(w,d): incremental claim count for accident year w from d-1 to d.

+N(w): the exposures for accident year w.

+A(w,d): the incremental average for accident year w from d-1 to d.

+E[x]: the expectation of the random variable x.

+Var[x]: the variance of the random variable x.

+$\kappa$ , $\rho$ : variance parameters.